NASHVILLE (BP) — “There are people who make claims that they have the receipts. I literally have the receipts.”

 Bobby Reed, chief financial officer for the Ethics & Religious Liberty Commission (ERLC), said that during his report last week for the entity’s trustees.
 For someone in his position over the last 25 years it is, indeed, important to have the receipts.
 Without them, claims become more figurative than literal and can be used to justify practically any position and narrative.

-The nature of the ERLC’s work lends itself to criticism, mostly outside but also inside the SBC.
+The nature of the ERLC’s work lends itself to criticism, mostly outside but also inside the Southern Baptist Convention (SBC).
 Its roots can be found in a Committee on Temperance that was introduced in 1908 before changing names to the Social Service Commission (1913-1942) and Christian Life Commission (1953-1997).

 And as political polarization has increased, so has the level of scrutiny on groups like the ERLC, especially when it comes to money.

-The figure fluctuates, but over the last four years the entity has received 96.1 percent of its operating budget exclusively from the Cooperative Program.
+The figure fluctuates, but over the last four years the entity has received 96.1% of its operating budget exclusively from the Cooperative Program.
 The rest comes from things like direct donations, publishing and royalties.
 Designated revenue goes almost exclusively to pro-life causes like the ERLC’s Psalm 139 Project.

 Outside funding does enter into account and must be endorsed by the Baptist Faith and Message.
 Article 15, in particular, encourages Christians “to work with all men of good will in any good cause, always careful to act in the spirit of love without compromising their loyalty to Christ and His truth.”